Daishekhan/Car-Rental/README.md

 # Car-Rental
-A simple car rental app build using SwiftUI
+A simple car rental app built using SwiftUI